How to Report and Pay Independent Contractor Taxes

 Independent Contractor Defined by IRS

-People such as doctors, dentists, veterinarians, lawyers, accountants, contractors, subcontractors, public stenographers, or auctioneers who are in an independent trade, business, or profession in which they offer their services to the general public are generally independent contractors.
+People such as doctors, dentists, veterinarians, lawyers, accountants, contractors, subcontractors, public stenographers, or auctioneers in an independent trade, business, or profession where they offer their services to the general public are generally independent contractors.
 However, whether these people are independent contractors or employees depends on the facts in each case.
-The general rule is that an individual is an independent contractor if the payer has the right to control or direct only the result of the work and not what will be done and how it will be done.
-The earnings of a person who is working as an independent contractor are subject to Self-Employment Tax.
+The general rule is that an individual is an independent contractor if the payer has the right to control or direct only the work’s result rather than what you will do and how you will do it.
+The earnings of a person working as an indep

-You are not an independent contractor if you perform services that can be controlled by an employer (what will be done and how it will be done).
-This applies even if you are given freedom of action.
-What matters is that the employer has the legal right to control the details of how the services are performed.
+If you are an independent contractor, you are self-employed.
+To find out what your tax obligations are, visit the Self-Employed Tax Center.You are not an independent contractor if you perform services that can be under an employer’s management (what is the job, and how will you do it)?
+That applies even if you have the freedom of action.
+What matters is that the employer has the legal right to control the details of how the contractor execute the services

 However, your earnings as an employee may be subject to FICA (Social Security tax and Medicare) and income tax withholding.